Too Many Audio Interfaces? Here's How to Choose the Right One

 Select options and limit the number of products

-The number of inputs on an audio interface determines how many audio sources you can connect simultaneously.
-This is crucial for tailoring the interface to your recording needs, whether it's for a solo podcast or a full band setup.
+The number of inputs on an audio interface determines how many audio sources you can connect and record simultaneously.
+Choosing the right number of inputs is crucial for meeting your recording needs, whether you're a solo artist or working with a full band.

 Popular options